jssql1234/docs-sqlacc/docs/usage/stock/stock-faq.md

    - Click on blue color link to enter into Report Design.

-4. Change the Report type to MM due to Barcode size is small.
+4. Change the report type to MM due to the barcode size is small.

     ![2](../../../static/img/usage/stock/stock-faq/barcode/barcode-setup1.png)